they-call-me-steve/joinmarket-clientserver/docs/onion-message-channels.md

 A maker will additionally allow *inbound* connections to an onion service.
 This onion service will be ephemeral, that is, it will have a different onion address every time you restart.
-This should work automatically, using your existing tor daemon (here, we are using the same code as we use when running the `receive-payjoin` script, essentially).
+This should work automatically, using your existing Tor daemon (here, we are using the same code as we use when running the `receive-payjoin` script, essentially).

 #### Running/testing as other bots (taker)